Get Your Business Into the 21st Century

 The way users look for information changes rapidly.
-A redesign not only allows you sift through and update content, it provides the opportunity to craft content with more effective and appropriate keyword targeting that search engines seek.
+A redesign not only allows you to sift through and update content but also provides the opportunity to craft content with more effective and appropriate keyword targeting that search engines seek.

 Attract new clients/better usability for current clients

 When you get search engines to find your site, it gets ranked higher.
 Thus, new potential customers can click to find you.
 Plus, a resignation provides a fresh look and updated content for current clients.
 Studies show that 81% of people research a company online before making a purchase.
 With so much riding on a pleasing web experience, it’s no wonder 68% of marketers feel that a website should be redesigned every 1–3 years.

 This blog was originally posted on https://talentevolution.com